near/near-lake-framework-rs/README.md

 ### More examples

+We're keeping a set of examples in the [examples](./examples/) folder.
+The examples there are always up-to-date with the latest version of the NEAR Lake Framework.

+And here are some more examples.
+Despite the fact that they are not up-to-date with the latest version of the NEAR Lake Framework, they still can be used as a reference.
+Though, we try to keep them updated as well.

 - [`near-examples/near-lake-raw-printer`](https://github.com/near-examples/near-lake-raw-printer) simple example of a data printer built on top of NEAR Lake Framework
 - [`near-examples/near-lake-accounts-watcher`](https://github.com/near-examples/near-lake-accounts-watcher) another simple example of the indexer built on top of NEAR Lake Framework for a tutorial purpose
 - [`near-examples/indexer-tx-watcher-example-lake`](https://github.com/near-examples/indexer-tx-watcher-example-lake) an example of the indexer built on top of NEAR Lake Framework that watches for transactions related to specified account(s)